suomipelit/tapankaikki4/README.md

 ------------------------------

-Set the environment variable `SDLDIR` to point to the directory where you installed the SDL headers and libraries, for example:
+Set the environment variable `SDLDIR` to point to the directory where you installed the SDL/SDL_image/SDL_mixer/SDL_net headers and libraries, for
+example:

     setx SDLDIR C:\path\to\SDL-1.2.15